sudharshanakshay/inwardoutward/README.md

-# Inward Outward - Web Application Development
+# Inward Outward - React Web Application
 Inward-Outward is designed to keep digital logs of all the Incoming & Outgoing Post in an Organisation. <br />

 ## Key-Features